JoshuaDelosSantos/my-clean-project/myclean/cleaning_services/README.md

-# Cleanign services App
+# Cleaning Services App

 ## Overview
-The **Cleaning services** app is responsible for managing the services offered on the MyClean platform.
+The **Cleaning Services** app is responsible for managing the services offered on the MyClean platform.
 It stores details about various services that clients can view and service providers can offer.

 ## Features
 - Store and manage cleaning service categories